eralpship/web-dev-workshop/docs/error-handling-caching.md

 ## Adding react-query

-About the issues with the queries and error handling.
+Next, we are going to tackle our issues with double queries and the non-existing error handling.
+[React-query](https://tanstack.com/query/latest) is implemented to solve the queries.
-We can solve it by implementing the tool [react-query](https://tanstack.com/query/latest)

-in your terminal exit vite process (ctrl + c) (remember to use the docker shell if you have been working in it)
+In your terminal exit the vite process (ctrl + c) (remember to use the docker shell if you have been working inside it).

-install react-query
+Install react-query

 ```bash
 npm i @tanstack/react-query

 ```

-install it's linter extensions as well
+Install the linter extensions as well

 ```bash
 npm i -D @tanstack/eslint-plugin-query
 ```

-start vite development server again
+Start vite development server again

 ```bash
 npm run dev
 ```

-We will need to setup `react-query`s `QueryClient` in our code so it can work.
+We will need to setup `react-query`'s `QueryClient` in our code so it can work.

-open `App.tsx` and make these changes
+Open `App.tsx` and make these changes:

 **src/App.tsx**